dsblll/OpenSeadragon_DZI_test-1/README.md

 **DZI not loading?**
 - Check if `sample1.jpg` exists in `data/` directory
 - Wait for image processing to complete (check logs: `docker-compose logs image-processor`)
-- Verify DZI files were uploaded to MinIO
+- Verify DZI files were uploaded to MinIO at http://localhost:9090

 **Regular image not loading?**
 - Ensure `sample2.jpg` exists in `data/` directory